AdamRichard21st/AuthType/README.md

 Clients are able to check another clients' authid types by typing '/sxe' or '.sxe' on chat or 'amx_sxe' on console for a list menu or console list respectively.

 # Commands:
-* amx_say : Shows client's authid type on client/server console.
+* amx_sxe : Shows client's authid type on client/server console.
 * say /sxe : Shows client's authid type on list menu.
 * say .sxe : Shows client's authid type on list menu.